 How NVR Works

-Here’s how an NVR system operates:
+Here is how an NVR system operates:

 - → IP cameras capture and process video